pineedaa/dotfiles-bspwm/README.md

 # Prompt

 The prompt is made with [oh-my-posh](https://ohmyposh.dev/).
-It displays a green heart ( <3 ) when the previous command exit code was 0 or a red broken heart ( </3 ) when the exit code was not 0.
+It displays a green heart ( <3 ) when the previous command exit code was 0 or a red broken heart like mine ( </3 ) when the exit code was not 0.

 ![prompt](assets/prompt.png)